vic-322/The-Precision-Prompting-Challenge/README.md

 M (Model Constraints): Account for travel time, transport costs (e.g., motorbike, walking), clinic days, and CHW availability A (Augmented Context): Rural clinics may operate on specific days; community health workers (CHWs) may assist locally P (Prompt Instruction):
 “Generate a friendly SMS reminder for a pregnant woman about an upcoming clinic visit.
 Consider that she may need to walk or use a motorbike, clinics may only open on certain days, and community health workers may be available.
-Suggest planning ahead and offer an alternative (e.g., contacting a CHW) if travel is difficult.”
+Suggest planning ahead and offer an alternative such as contacting a CHW if travel is difficult.

 Key Improvement:
 Improves usability and adherence by aligning reminders with real-world access constraints instead of assuming urban healthcare availability.